 Whether you prefer to call it a wrap, burrito, or hand roll, there’s no question that this recipe is a delicious alternative to lunch mainstays like soup, salads, and sandwiches.
 Our sweet and spicy Asian-inspired sauce gets tossed with chicken, then rolled in a toasted nori wrapper alongside fluffy and perfectly sticky Lundberg Farms Organic California Sushi Rice.
 This portable roll makes a great carrier for other proteins and flavor combinations, too, so get creative!

 Total Time: 50 minutes

-For the hand rolls Half rotisserie chicken, removed from bone and shredded 8 sheets toasted nori seaweed Persian cucumbers, sliced in sticks lengthwise Shredded carrots Avocado, pitted and sliced into wedges Jalapeno, thinly sliced Freshly squeezed lime juice Cilantro sprigs
+For the hand rolls 1 large Thrive Market Chicken Breast, cooked and shredded 8 sheets toasted nori seaweed Persian cucumbers, sliced in sticks lengthwise Shredded carrots Avocado, pitted and sliced into wedges Jalapeno, thinly sliced Freshly squeezed lime juice Cilantro sprigs

 Make the rice

 Rinse rice in a colander until water runs clear.
 In a saucepan over medium heat, add rice and water.
 Cover and bring to a boil, then reduce heat to simmer.
 Cook for 20 minutes, then add sugar, vinegar, and salt; stir.
 Cover and continue cooking until all water is absorbed, another 5 to 10 minutes.
 Remove from heat and let cool slightly before fluffing with a fork.

 Add all ingredients for the sauce in a large bowl and whisk to combine.
 Add shredded chicken and toss.
 Set aside.

 Assemble the hand rolls